 Whatever the cause of the blemishes, our guide has the lowdown on how to clean walls plus the experts’ insights.

 How to clean walls

-Even with the best quality paint, and most careful home occupants, walls do become marked: splatters on kitchen and bathroom walls, scuffs from furniture, and kids’ actions can all mean knowing how to clean walls is essential so you can restore your home’s blemish-free looks.
+Even with the best quality paint, and most careful home occupants, walls do become marked.
+Cleaning a fireplace might draw your attention to dirty walls, and then there are splatters on kitchen and bathroom walls, scuffs from furniture, and kids’ actions, which all make knowing how to clean walls essential so you can restore your home’s blemish-free looks.

 1. Prepare to clean walls

 Before you start to clean walls, pay attention to which paint you are dealing with.
 ‘The best types of paint that do well with cleaning are semi-gloss and glossy enamel paints,’ explains Michael Nungesser, owner of Five Star Painting (opens in new tab) of Central Georgia a Neighborly (opens in new tab) company.

 ‘Depending on the general quality of the paint applied, flat, satin, and eggshell latex paints might not do as well,’ he says.
 ‘Additionally, be careful not to be overly abrasive when washing, as you could risk color fading or rubbing off.
 If you know you have a problem type of paint, considering hiring a professional wall cleaner, or put on a new coat of paint.’

 Not sure what paint is on the wall that needs cleaning?
 ‘Try out cleaning on a small test section,’ advises Michael.
 ‘You can do this by using water on a cellulose sponge.
 If the test section results in any smudging or color fading, stop instantly.
 If the test section is clean, you can continue with the wet sponge technique across the entire wall.’